petrakol/blockxpand-icp/README.md

 ## Deployment

-The `deploy.sh` script illustrates deployment using `dfx` to a test subnet.
-CI includes a deploy step so reviewers can access the resulting canister ID.
+The `deploy.sh` script illustrates deployment using `dfx` to a local test network.
+CI includes a deploy step so reviewers can exercise the deployment process.
 The repository includes a minimal `dfx.json` so integration tests can deploy the canister.

 ## Development workflow